-Horse Bit and Mouth
+Horse Bit Parts & Mouth Anatomy Guide

-Bit Anatomy: Common Parts Identified
+Horse Bits: Common Parts Identified

 A. Cheekpiece: The cheekpiece is the part of the bit you see when the bit sits in the horse's mouth.
-Cheekpieces can range from loose-rings to shank bits, which all have different actions and levels of control.
+Cheekpieces can range from loose rings to shank bits, which all have different actions and levels of control.
 For more information, check out our cheekpiece guide.

 B. Mouthpiece: Bit mouthpieces lay across the tongue, in an area of the mouth where there are no teeth.
 They can enact pressure on the tongue, bars, lips, and palate.
 There are many different types of mouthpieces on the market, each offering a varying degree of control.
 For more information, check out our mouthpiece guide.

 D. Joint/Link/Bushing/Port: Some bits may have an alteration in the middle of the bit.
 Single-jointed bits have their "joint" right in the middle, which collapses and creates a nutcracker effect on the tongue, bar, and lips.
 Double-jointed bits have a center link, which reduces the nutcracker action.
 Bits with a bushing, also called a barrel or roller, allow for independent side movement, which is good for lateral and vertical flexion.
-Some bits have a "U"-shaped port at the middle, which allows some tongue relief, but can cause palate pressure depending on the height of the port.
+Some bits have a "U"-shaped port at the middle, which allows some tongue relief but can cause palate pressure depending on the height of the port.

 E. Purchase: The purchase is located above the mouthpiece on curb and shank bits.
 The length of the purchase influences the action upon the mouth.
 Shorter purchases will act quicker on the horse's mouth while longer purchases will take longer to act.

 F. Shank: The shank is located below the mouthpiece on curb and shank bits.
 Shanks multiply the amount of rein pressure and come in short and long versions.
-Typically, the longer the shank, the more pressure will be felt on the mouth.
+Typically, the longer the shank, the more pressure that will be felt on the mouth.

 G. Curb Strap/Chain: A curb strap or chain can be added to some bits such as shanks, curbs, pelhams, and kimberwicks.
 They attach to the purchase of the bit and sit in the horse's chin groove.
 When the reins are engaged, the shank or cheekpiece tightens the curb strap/chain into the chin groove, which encourages the horse to be light and soft.